011000100110111101101111/Nexus/docs/collections/_posts/2024-02-22-lxc_kubernetes.md

         lxc launch ubuntu:22.04 {{ control_plane }} --vm --profile default

     - name: This adds delay to ensure IPS get assigned.
 If further tasks fail it is most likely due to this not waiting long enough.
+      # TODO: Make this better to grab IPs directly then do health check
       # wait_for:
       #   host: "{{ control_plane }}"
       #   port: 22